svilme

 A* is an improved version of breadth-first search or Dijkstra, with the key being the heuristic function, which influences the priority order of elements taken from the container (queue).

-BFS is aimless, searching layer by layer, while A searches in a directed manner*, which can save many unnecessary traversal steps.
+BFS is non-directional, searching layer by layer, while A is directional, searching towards the target*, which can save many unnecessary traversal steps.

-The heuristic function should influence the sorting of elements in the queue.
-To sort the nodes in the queue, each node is assigned a weight, with the weight of each node being F, given by the formula: F = G + H, where G is the distance from the starting point to the currently traversed node, and H is the distance from the currently traversed node to the target.
+The heuristic function is meant to influence the sorting of elements in the queue.
+To sort the nodes in the queue, each node needs a weight, and the weight of each node is F, given by the formula: F = G + H, where G is the distance from the starting point to the currently traversed node, and F is the distance from the currently traversed node to the endpoint.

-The distance from the starting point to the currently traversed node plus the distance from the currently traversed node to the target gives the total distance from the starting point to the target.
+The distance from the starting point to the currently traversed node plus the distance from the currently traversed node to the endpoint gives the total distance from the starting point to the endpoint.

-In an unweighted grid, there are usually three common methods to calculate the distance between two points:
+In an unweighted grid, there are usually three ways to calculate the distance between two points:

 1. Manhattan distance, calculated as: d = abs(x1-x2)+abs(y1-y2)